DrSasanBarak/AugmentTS/README.md

 augmenter.fit(data, epochs=64)
 ```
 #### Generate new time series!
-Two strategy for sampling have been implemented.
+Two strategies for sampling have been implemented.
 You can simply sample from the latent space.
 Here `n` is the number of generated series
 ```python
 augmenter.sample(n=1000)